chayxana/Restaurant-App/CONTRIBUTING.md

 - **`develop`**: Contains the latest code **and it is the branch actively developed**.
 **All PRs must be against `develop` branch to be considered**.
 This branch is developed using .NET Core 2.x, Xamarin, Golang 1.11, Java 8

-Restaurant-App is a sample app to **showcase architectural patterns** for developing polyglot microservices applications on .NET Core, Golang and Java
+Restaurant-App is a sample app to **showcase architectural and design patterns** for developing polyglot microservices applications on .NET Core, Golang and Java and Xamarin Mobile Applications

 Since this is a learning resource, some design decisions have favored simplicity to convey a pattern, over production-grade robustness.